 Dispatch Statistics

 Emergency Communication centers across the nation utilize statistics to monitor the efficiency and effectiveness of their operations.
 At Cathedral City, our dispatchers work 12-hour shifts and staff each shift with a minimum of three dispatchers.
-Each dispatcher handles one of three radio channels – Cathedral City Fire and Emergency Medical Services (EMS), Cathedral City Police and Desert Hot Springs Police; each dispatcher will also answer incoming phone calls while working their assigned radio channel.
+Each dispatcher handles one of two radio channels – Cathedral City Fire and Emergency Medical Services (EMS), and Cathedral City Police; each dispatcher will also answer incoming phone calls while working their assigned radio channel.
 The position requires strong multitasking skills, extreme focus and the ability to prioritize and compartmentalize information as it comes in.

-While the statistics listed below are provided by Cathedral City Police, they also include data for the work Cathedral City Emergency Dispatch does for Cathedral City Fire/EMS and for Desert Hot Springs Police.
+While the statistics listed below are provided by Cathedral City Police, they also include data for the work Cathedral City Emergency Dispatch does for the Cathedral City Fire Department.

 This data is intended to provide a glimpse into the amount of work Cathedral City dispatchers do on a monthly and annual basis.